magarcia/magarcia.io-archived/src/pages/solid-principles-of-object-oriented-design/index.md

 This principle means that an entity should do only one thing.
 So single responsibility denotes some **work in isolation**.
-Therefore if we have a software entity that performs some calculations the only reason to change it is if this calculations need to change.
+Therefore if we have a software entity that performs some calculations the only reason to change it is if these calculations need to change.

 In order to understand better the principle, we can do an example.
-Let's say that we have to implement an application that given some shapes it calculates the sum of the area of this shapes and prints the output.
+Let's say that we have to implement an application that given some shapes it calculates the sum of the area of these shapes and prints the output.

 We start creating our shapes classes: